MichaClan/ashura-s-battle-arena/README.md

 # ashura-s-battle-arena
- Upcoming 3D fighting game thatt is being developed by me for a school project.
+ Upcoming 3D fighting game that is being developed by me for a school project.